 - HeyDoctor’s medical attention is more streamlined and compact.

-HeyDoctor is a solid choice if you have very limited resources for medical attention and it’s not a life-threatening emergency or a situation in which you are looking for a dedicated, ongoing primary care relationship.
+HeyDoctor is a solid choice if you have very limited resources for obtaining medical attention and you aren’t looking for a dedicated, ongoing primary care relationship.
 HeyDoctor is where you can go if you have a strong feeling you know what you need and you’re looking for immediate attention in order to achieve things like health testing and prescriptions.

 Telemedicine services and pricing